yizheng-wang/Research-on-Solving-Partial-Differential-Equations-of-Solid-Mechanics-Based-on-PINN/readme.md

 @author: yizheng wang (王一铮), 447650327@qq.com or wang-yz19@mails.tsinghua.edu.cn

-the code is revised from https://github.com/MinhNguyenIKM/dem_hyperelasticity
+The code is revised from https://github.com/MinhNguyenIKM/dem_hyperelasticity

 I will keep updating it, if you find any problem, please contact me without any hesitation by email.
 Thank you !

-IF it is helpful, please star me !
+If it is helpful, please star me !

 In future, I will expand PINN in solid mechanics.
 If you have any idea, we can do it together for great job!